-Services that are covered for you What you must pay when you get these services innetwork What you must pay when you get these services out-of-network If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
+Services that are covered for you What you must pay when you get these services in-network What you must pay when you get these services out-of- network If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
 This is covered once every 12 months.
-Note: Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
-However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12 months.
+Note: Your first annual wellness visit can't take place within 12 months of your Welcome to Medicare preventive visit.
+However, you don't need to have had a Welcome to Medicare visit to be covered for annual wellness visits after you've had Part B for 12 months.
 Annual Wellness Visit Reward See Annual Physical Exam above for details.
-Covered once every calendar year.
-There is no coinsurance, copayment, or deductible for the annual wellness visit.
-40% coinsurance out-of-network.
-You pay these amounts until you reach the out-of-pocket maximum.
-Bone mass measurement For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
-There is no coinsurance, copayment, or deductible for Medicare-covered bone mass measurement.
-40% coinsurance for out-of-network You pay these amounts until you reach the out-of-pocket maximum.
+Covered once every calendar year There is no coinsurance, copayment, or deductible for the annual wellness visit \$0 copay Bone mass measurement For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
+There is no coinsurance, copayment, or deductible for Medicare-covered bone mass measurement \$0 copay for out-of- network

-Services that are covered for you What you must pay when you get these services innetwork What you must pay when you get these services out-of-network Breast cancer screening (mammograms) Covered services include: One baseline mammogram between the ages of 35 and 39 One screening mammogram every 12 months for women 40 and older Clinical breast exams once every 24 months There is no coinsurance, copayment, or deductible for covered screening mammograms.
-40% coinsurance for out-of-network You pay these amounts until you reach the out-of-pocket maximum.
-Cardiac rehabilitation services Comprehensive programs of cardiac rehabilitation services that include exercise, education, and counseling are covered for members who meet certain conditions with a healthcare provider's order.
+Services that are covered for you What you must pay when you get these services in-network What you must pay when you get these services out-of- network Breast cancer screening (mammograms) Covered services include: One baseline mammogram between the ages of 35 and 39 One screening mammogram every 12 months for women 40 and older Clinical breast exams once every 24 months There is no coinsurance, copayment, or deductible for covered screening mammograms \$0 copay for out-of- network Cardiac rehabilitation services Comprehensive programs of cardiac rehabilitation services that include exercise, education, and counseling are covered for members who meet certain conditions with a doctor's order.
 The plan also covers intensive cardiac rehabilitation programs that are typically more rigorous or more intense than cardiac rehabilitation programs.
-Prior Authorization is required. \$0 copay innetwork for Cardiac Rehab services. \$20 copay for Intensive Cardiac Rehab services You pay these amounts until you reach the out-of-pocket maximum.
-40% coinsurance out-of-network for both Cardiac and Intensive Cardiac Rehab services.
-You pay these amounts until you reach the out-of-pocket maximum
+Prior Authorization is required \$0 copay in-network for both Cardiac and Intensive Cardiac Rehab services You pay these amounts until you reach the out-of-pocket maximum 20% coinsurance out- of-network for both Cardiac and Intensive Cardiac Rehab services You pay these amounts until you reach the out-of- pocket maximum